Calling raw LLM APIs, reporting token usage

 outer.end()

 Ending the span is required.
 If you don’t end the span, the trace will not be recorded.
-You can also end the span in the last by passing end_on_exit=True to the last use_span.
+You can also end the span by passing end_on_exit=True to the last use_span.

 As a result, you will get a nested trace with outer as the top level span, where any spans created with use_span/Laminar.withSpan will be children of outer.